XiaoLinZzz/DDD/readMe.md

 This repo is about a demo of backend application using DDD (Domain Driven Design) approach.

+## To-do list
+- [ ] Set up a new Node.js project with TypeScript, Mongoose, Jest, and Nexus.
+- [ ] Configure linters, precommit hooks, and other development tools.

 ## Structure
 the structure of the project is as follows: